5 takeaways from the Capitol riot criminal cases, one year later

 At this point, a little more than half (55%) of the people who have been sentenced received no time behind bars.
 It's important to note, however, that many of the defendants who have pleaded guilty at this stage admitted to lower-level crimes.

-Judge Tanya Chutkan handed down the toughest sentence: more than five years in prison for Robert Scott Palmer of Largo, Fla., who admitted to assaulting police with a wooden plank and a fire extinguisher.
-He pleaded guilty to Assaulting, Resisting or Impeding Certain Officers Using a Dangerous Weapon, a felony.
+U.S. District Judge Tanya Chutkan handed down the toughest sentence: more than five years in prison for Robert Scott Palmer of Largo, Fla., who admitted to assaulting police with a wooden plank and a fire extinguisher.
+He pleaded guilty to "assaulting, resisting or impeding certain officers using a dangerous weapon," a felony.

 In their remarks at sentencing, judges have frequently acknowledged the "unprecedented" circumstances of an attack on the country's peaceful transfer of power, and that appears to have played a role in some of their decisions.